-EN^DIKZ recompiles a file's cross-references by setting the input variables without user intervention.
+The EN^DIKZ API recompiles a file's cross-references by setting the input variables without user intervention.

 X: The routine name.
 Y: The file number of the file for which you want the cross-references recompiled.
 DMAX: The maximum size the compiled routines should reach.
-Consider using the

-\$\$ROUSIZE^DILF function to set this variable.
+Consider using the \$\$ROUSIZE^DILF function to set this variable.

-3.3.33 \$\$ROUSIZE^DILF: Routine Size
+2.3.32 \$\$ROUSIZE^DILF: Returns Maximum Routine Size

-This argumentless function returns the maximum routine size that should be used when compiling cross-references, print templates, or input templates.
+\$\$ROUSIZE^DILF is an argumentless extrinsic function that returns the maximum routine size that should be used when compiling cross-references, PRINT templates, or INPUT templates.